Chaitanya-Krishnaa/Chaitanya-Krishnaa/README.md

 - 👋 Hi, I’m @Chaitanya-Krishnaa
 - 👀 I’m interested in Full stack Developer
-- 🌱 I’m currently learning FrontEnd
+- 🌱 I’m currently learning FrontEnd Technologies
 - 💞️ I’m looking to collaborate on Angular JS websites
-- 📫 How to reach me email dm
+- 📫 How to reach me send mail to ck18358@gmail.com dm

 <!---
 Chaitanya-Krishnaa/Chaitanya-Krishnaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.